11 Challenges of a Paperless Office in 2025

 It also allows you to collaborate on a project, as you and your colleagues can work on the same documents simultaneously.
 When done well, it greatly reduces the chances of destroying user data or overwriting changes made previously by different users.
 In other words, it’s a way to remember who edited what.

-4- Plan change management
+4- Resistance to change

 The initial cost of a digital workplace can be significant, especially because organizations must embrace digital technologies, train staff, and maintain this software and hardware to ensure that everything runs smoothly and without disruptions.